What’s A Fire in the Blood about?

 Amanda Ashley is a new-to-me author and I enjoyed her easy to read, writing style.
 I never felt lost in this story; the first chapter sets up the world, introduces our leading lady, Tessa Blackburn, and the relevant background for the story.

-The romance element starts very soon after our romantic couple meet, which some reviews have frowned on but don’t we hear about people who experience life threatening incidents forming instant attachments?
+The romance element starts very soon after our romantic couple meet.
+Some reviews have frowned on this but don’t we hear about people who experience life-threatening incidents forming instant attachments?
 I think so.
-Where this book differs from so many others is the fact that our main character, Tessa, believes in (and practices) the Christian value of no sex before marriage, so it was a refreshing change to see the sexual relationship between her and Andrei, being allowed to develop over the chapters; I enjoy it when the physical side of a relationship is allowed to bloom gently, prolonging the sexual anticipation of when they will finally do the deed.
+Where this book differs from so many others is the fact that our main character, Tessa, believes in (and practices) the Christian value of no sex before marriage.
+It was a refreshing change to see the sexual relationship between her and Andrei, being allowed to develop over the chapters.
+I enjoy it when the physical side of a relationship is allowed to bloom gently, prolonging the sexual anticipation of when they will finally do the deed.

 This is a good paranormal romance and I enjoyed it.
 I would recommend this book if you like books in the young adult (YA) genre or sweet paranormal romances.
 If, however, you are looking for a dark and gritty vampire romance, then this isn’t for you.

 So, has my review of A FIRE IN THE BLOOD sparked your interest?
-Just click on any of the links below to check out the book yourself, or to find out more about other books I’ve read, take a look at my profile on Goodreads.
+Just click on any of the links to check out the book yourself.
+Keep reading to find out more about the author.

 Thank you for taking the time to visit and for reading my thoughts about A Fire in the Blood.
 Have you read it or any of Amanda Ashley’s other books?
 Drop me a comment below so we can chat books. 😉